Life Crisis Services (LCS) provides crisis intervention and suicide prevention 24 hours per day, 365 days per year.

 We Need Volunteers!

-If you want to help those in need by becoming a Life Crisis volunteer, please fill out this application and email it back to Lindsay Prado, our Volunteer & Practicum Coordinator at firstname.lastname@example.org along with a cover letter and a resume.
-For more information or clarification, contact Lindsay at 314-446-2857 or email@example.com.
+If you want to help those in need by becoming a Life Crisis volunteer, please fill out this application and email it back to Justin Hughes, our Volunteer & Practicum Coordinator at firstname.lastname@example.org along with a cover letter and a resume.
+For more information or clarification, contact Justin at 314-446-2840 or email@example.com.

-This summer there are two training sessions: Session I that begins on May 10th and Session II that starts on May 31st.
-And, in the fall, training begins on August 9th.
+Winter training begins on January 3rd, 2014.
 Click here for the schedule.
+And Spring Training starts on January 24th.
 Thank you so much for your interest!
 Life Crisis volunteers truly save lives on a daily basis.

 - At least 18 years old